resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 A robust way to handle WebHooks is to put in place a Message Queue (MQ) service.
 All incoming WebHooks should be directed to a message queue.
 Once an incoming WebHook is successfully added to the queue the App simply returns the 200 Status OK response to Shopify and the WebHook is completed.
 If that process is subject to network latency or other issues it makes no difference as the queue welcomes any and all WebHooks, duplicates or not.

-With an App directing all incoming WebHooks to an queue a queue worker process can be used to *pop off* WebHooks in the queue for processing.
-There is no longer a concern over processing speed and the App can do all the sophisticated processing it needs to do at it's leisure.
-It is possible to be certain whether an orders/paid WebHook has been processed already or not.
+The App has a queue worker process used to *pop* WebHooks from the queue for processing.
+There is no longer a concern over processing speed and the App can do all the sophisticated processing it needs to do.
+It is possible to be certain whether a WebHook has been processed already or not.
 Duplicated WebHooks are best taken care of with this kind of architecture.

 ### Parsing WebHooks

-Shopify provides WebHook requests as XML or as JSON.
-Most scripting languages used to build Apps have XML parsers that can make request processing routine.
-With the advent of NoSQL databases storing JSON documents such as CouchDB and MongoDB many Apps take advantage of this and prefer all incoming requests to be JSON.
-Additionally one can use Node.js om the server to process WebHooks and so JSON is a natural fit for those applications.
+Shopify provides WebHook requests as XML or JSON.
+Most scripting languages have XML and JSON parsers to make request processing easy.
+With the advent of NoSQL databases, storing JSON as documents in CouchDB or MongoDB is possible.
+It is also easy to use Node.js on the server to process WebHooks where JSON is a natural fit.
 Since the logic of searching a request for a specific field is the same for both formats, it is up to the App author to choose the format they prefer.

 ### Cart Customization

 Without a doubt one of the most useful but also a more difficult aspect of front end Shopify development is in the use of the cart note and cart attribute features.
-They are the only way a shop can collect non-standard information directly from a shop customer.
+They are the only way a shop can collect non-standard information from a customer.
 Any monogrammed handbags, initialed wedding invitations, engraved glass baby bottles etc. will have used the cart note or cart attributes to capture this information and pass it through the order process.
 Since a cart note or cart attribute is just a key and value, the value is restricted to a string.
 A string could be a simple name like "Bob" or it could conceivably be a sophisticated Javascript Object like "[{"name": "Joe Blow", "age" : "29", "dob": "1958-01-29"},{"name": "Henrietta Booger", "age" : "19", "dob": "1978-05-21"},..{"name": "Psilly Psilon", "age" : "39", "dob": "1968-06-03"}]".
-In the App, when we detect cart attributes with JSON, we can parse that JSON and reconstitute the original objects embedded in there.
-In my opinion it is this pattern of augmenting orders with cart attributes, passing them to Apps by WebHook and then parsing out the special attributes that has made it possible for the Shopify platform to deliver such a wide variety of e-commerce sites while keeping the platform reasonably simple.
+In the App, when parsing cart attributes with JSON, it is possible to reconstitute the original object embedded there.
+This pattern of augmenting orders with cart attributes, passing them to Apps by WebHook for processing has made it possible for the Shopify platform to deliver a wide variety of sites with unique features.